Visit the Crown Jewels of Denmark in Copenhagen

 Where are the Crown Jewels of Denmark in Copenhagen ?

 They are impressive.
 Danish crown jewels in Copenhagen should be part of every visit to this city.
 But they weren't really on our sightseeing program for the capital of Denmark.
 We came to Rosenborg Castle by chance, which houses the crown jewels of the Danish royal family.
 The reason for this was a bike race that took place during our stay in Copenhagen.
-Our hotel, which we got from the ferry station of the DFDS ferry line wanted to reach from was beyond the route that the racing drivers were supposed to lap several times that day.
-Our navigation device didn't have any advice either, and we finally followed his advice to a nearby sight that seemed accessible from the maze of unknown streets in the center of Copenhagen - Rosenborg Castle.
-However, our GPS could not tell us what this lock was about.
+Our hotel, which we got from the ferry station of the DFDS ferry line wanted to reach from was beyond the route that the racing drivers were supposed to circle several times that day.
+Our navigation device no longer had any advice, and we finally followed its instructions to a nearby attraction that seemed accessible from the maze of unknown streets in the center of Copenhagen - Rosenborg Castle.
+However, our navigation system couldn't tell us what this castle was.

 Royal Gardens in Copenhagen